Koochiching County, Minnesota: Government and politics

 From 1932 through 1996, Koochiching County voters tended Democratic, selecting the Democratic nominee in every election save Nixon's 1972 landslide.
 In 2000, George W. Bush became the first Republican to carry the county since 1972, despite narrowly losing the overall national popular vote.
 It returned to the Democratic column in the subsequent three elections, although none of the Democratic nominees in those three elections managed as high a vote share as Mondale in 1984 or Dukakis in 1988.
 In 2016, Donald Trump became the second Republican since 1972 to carry the county, and carried it again in 2020, with an increased majority—the first time the county has ever voted Republican two elections in a row.
+Trump won Koochiching County for a third time in 2024, taking nearly 62% of the vote, becoming the first ever Republican to win more than 60% of the county's vote.

 Communities

-Koochiching County is unique in Minnesota, in the sense that there are no organized civil township governments within the county, due to legislative action taken by the county to absorb existing township governments.
+Koochiching County is one of two counties in Minnesota that have no organized civil township governments within the county (the other is neighboring Lake of the Woods County), due to legislative action taken by the county to absorb existing township governments.
 Survey townships, as defined by the Public Land Survey System exist but are not organized.
 Six city governments have been created, and the rest of the county consists of unorganized territories and unincorporated communities.